ansys/scade-design-rules/doc/source/metrics/number_of_predef_ops_in_diagram.rst

    :kind: specific
    :tags: metrics

-   Number of predefined operators in diagram
+   Number of predefined operators in a diagram

 Description
 ===========